nuxt/docs/en/guide/async-data.md

 ## The asyncData Method

 Sometimes you just want to fetch data and pre-render it on the server without using a store. `asyncData` is called every time before loading the component (**only for pages components**).
-It can be called server-side or before navigating to the corresponding route.
+It's called server-side when the application loads in the browser (the first time a user enter the website) and client-side when navigating to a route.
 This method receives [the context](/api/context) as the first argument, you can use it to fetch some data and Nuxt.js will merge it with the component data.

 <div class="Alert Alert--orange">